njytim-cyber/garden-defense/IMPORT_GUIDE.md

-# Import Guide - Garden Defense React Architecture
+# Import Guide - Defenders of the Realm React Architecture

 ## Data Imports